SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 3. Use a dedicated, private email address for account recovery.
 Your primary email address is known to many services and may be in breach databases.
 Create a second email address used only for account recovery that you don't share with anyone and don't use for communications.
 Store the credentials in a password manager like NordPass or 1Password and never mention this address publicly.
 This makes it much harder for an attacker who has compromised your phone number to chain into your accounts via email recovery.

 4. Freeze your credit with all three bureaus.
 SIM swapping is often a component of broader identity theft.
 Freezing your credit at Equifax, Experian, and TransUnion prevents attackers from opening new credit accounts in your name even if they obtain your personal information.
 Credit freezes are free and can be temporarily lifted when you need to apply for credit.
+See our guide on how to freeze your credit for step-by-step instructions.

 Which Accounts to Prioritize First